-• Although deutetrabenazine was generally well tolerated in the 12-week trials, this is a new therapy with a black box FDA warning for depression and suicidality that requires ongoing use, and important adverse effects could become apparent over time.
+Although deutetrabenazine was generally well tolerated in the 12-week trials, this is a new therapy that requires ongoing use, and important adverse effects could become apparent over time.

 For adults with TD for at least three months and history of use of DRBAs, we have moderate certainty that deutetrabenazine provides a comparable, small, or substantial net health benefit.
-However, because of the lack of clear benefit on the clinician assessed CGIC scores and the patient reported PGIC scores, as well as the absence of long-term safety data, we cannot definitively rule out the possibility of a small net harm.
+However, because of the lack of clear benefit on the clinician assessed CGIC scores and the patient reported PGIC scores, as well as the absence of long-term safety data relative to usual care, we cannot definitively rule out the possibility of a small net harm.
 Therefore, we consider the evidence on deutetrabenazine to be "promising but inconclusive" (P/I).